 The Homer Spit has a long history as the town’s outpost.
 If you remember its past, it will be easier to look past all of its touristy quirkiness.
 This is where you’ll find many popular restaurants (the Salty Dawg Saloon is located here), souvenir stores, coffee shops, ice cream parlors, and beaches.

 Be sure to bring your camera when visiting Homer Spit and the harbor.
 Views can be spectacular, especially looking south toward Kachemak Bay and the scenic Kenai Mountains.
-Homer Spit also a convenient place to observe some wildlife such as sea otters, seals, eagles, and seabirds.
+Homer Spit is also a convenient place to observe some wildlife such as sea otters, seals, eagles, and seabirds.

 Many refer to Homer Spit as a “boat graveyard” because there are many abandoned boats in the harbor.
 However, this is the meeting point where many commercial and private boat charters are organized.
-Think of the Homer Spit as less of a destination and more of the place to start another adventure.
+Think of the Homer Spit as less of a destination and more of a place to start another adventure.

 Homer’s Local Celebrity – The F/V Time Bandit from “The Deadliest Catch”